 Adam Cobb (2015), Risky Business: The Decline of Defined Benefit Pensions and Firms’ Shifting of Risk, Organization Science, 26 (5), 1332 - 1350.

-Adam Cobb, Flannery G. Stevens (Under Review), These unequal states: Corporate organization and economic inequality across the US States.
+Adam Cobb, Flannery G. Stevens (Forthcoming), These unequal states: Corporate organization and economic inequality across the US States.

 Gerald F. Davis, Adam Cobb (2010), Corporations and economic inequality around the world: the paradox of hierarchy.
 In A. Brief & B. M. Staw (Eds.), Research in Organizational Behavior